-If leave of Court is required before a party may file a document, such as an amended complaint or a document which will be filed out of time, the proposed document shall be attached as an exhibit to the motion requesting leave of court.
-If the court grants the motion, the attorney must file electronically an exact duplicate of the proposed document.
+If leave of Court is required before a party may file a document, the proposed document shall be attached as an exhibit to the motion requesting leave of court.
+If the court grants the motion, the attorney must file electronically an exact duplicate of the proposed document into the System.